whohet/Algoforces/CONTRIBUTING.md

 * You can improve the code quality, add test cases, debug, etc.
 * You can work upon issues already created.
 * You can create issues, and label them correctly, if you find any.
+* You can suggest and/or create new features.

 ## :books: Documentation Contributions
 * You can improve the readme and contributing documentation